jj-zhu/jj-zhu.github.io/index.md

 motivated by principled applied mathematics, e.g., PDE, gradient flows, optimal transport, kernel methods.

 More specifically, I am interested in (*infinite-dimensional/gradient-based*) optimization over probability distributions.
-This overlaps with the classical theory of calculus of variations, as well as modern PDE analysis of gradient flows of probability measures.
+This overlaps with the classical theory of calculus of variations, convex analysis, as well as modern PDE analysis of gradient flows of probability measures.
-I'm interested in both the theory and computational aspects of those topics, and in innovating on new computational algorithms rooted in those principles.
+I'm interested in both the theory and computational aspects of those topics.

 To get in touch, click the icon at the bottom of the page.
 There are sometimes delays in my response to emails, please be patient.